 Belgian government reaches crucial Easter deal

-This first budget round proved particularly complex due to the turbulent geopolitical and economic context, including heightened uncertainty about military support from the United States.
-Despite these challenges, De Wever's N-VA maintained its ambition to increase defence spending to at least 2.5% of GDP during the current legislature.
+Despite these challenges, the N-VA maintained its ambition to increase defence spending to at least 2.5 per cent of GDP during the current legislature.
 However, reaching this target has proved more difficult than expected.

-The government has committed to raising defence spending to 2% of GDP by the end of this year.
-Reaching this benchmark will require an investment of around €17 billion over the course of the legislature.
+The government has committed to raising defence spending to 2 per cent of GDP by the end of this year.
+Reaching this benchmark will require an investment of around 17 billion euros over the course of the legislature.
 Funding for 2025 will come from taxes on frozen Russian assets held in Euroclear, dividends from public shareholdings and the possible sale of state assets.

 Tighter migration rules